 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 I’ve been asked many, many times about following a vegetarian diet.
-The simplest form of the question is, “IS IT BETTER TO BE VEGETARIAN OR EAT MEAT?”
+The simplest form of the question is, “IS IT BETTER TO BE VEGETARIAN OR TO EAT MEAT?”
 As usual, however, I can’t give you a black and white answer.
-There is not a single “better” diet in this case.
+There is no single “better” diet in this case.

 What is your body type?